-NCWRC staff have documented many non-native, invasive plant species in bogs, including purple loosestrife (left) and reed canarygrass (middle), as well as multiflora rose (right) adjacent to bogs.
+NCWRC staff have documented many non-native, invasive plant species in bogs, including (from left to right) purple loosestrife (Shutterstock) and reed canarygrass (Simona Pavan), as well as multiflora rose (Wikipedia) adjacent to bogs.

 Wildlife not native to the bog may also pose a threat to bog turtles, especially any species that affects nest success and juvenile or adult survivorship.
 One animal of particular concern is the red imported fire ant